Sunset

 History

-park built in the 1890's which overlooks the neighborhood.
+25 acre park built in the 1890's which overlooks the neighborhood.

 This beautiful park, located on the slope of Dead Man's Hill